npodonnell/MicroCipher/README.md

 ### Encryption

 MicroCipher encrypts by XORing an N-byte plaintext with an N-byte pseudo-random keystream.
-Plaintexts are measured in bytes, not bits.

-Encryption may begin from any arbitrary 1-indexed block number, thus may be parallelized.
+Encryption may begin from any arbitrary 1-indexed block number so may be parallelized.

 The encryption function takes 3 inputs: The plaintext, the key and the starting block.